English modal auxiliary verbs

 The English modal auxiliary verbs are a subset of the English auxiliary verbs used mostly to express modality, properties such as possibility and obligation.
 (Note: Although there are non-auxiliary modal verbs in English, such as "require" and "oblige", the aim of brevity causes this article often to use "modal" or "modal verb" to mean "modal auxiliary verb".)
 They can most easily be distinguished from other verbs by their defectiveness (they do not have participles or plain forms (Note: The plain form of a verb is exemplified by beware and the form be of the verb be: You should beware of the dog; You should be careful.
 It is distinguished from the plain present form of the verb, as exemplified by am, are, and were.
 For any verb other than be that is not defective, the plain and plain present forms are identical in pronunciation and spelling.)) and by their lack of the ending (e)s for the third-person singular.

 The central English modal auxiliary verbs are can (with could), may (with might), shall (with should), will (with would), and must.
 A few other verbs are usually also classed as modals: ought, and (in certain uses) dare, and need.
-Use (//jus//, rhyming with "loose") is included as well.
+Use (//jus//, rhyming with "goose") is included as well.
 Other expressions, notably had better, share some of their characteristics.